JuzerShakir/fmb/README.md

 -   A `sabeel` can choose a `thaali` of the size required (`small`, `medium` & `large`) to avoid food wastage.
 -   **The term `takhmeen` refers to the voluntary donations done by each `sabeel` for a `thaali`.**
 -   The `total`, `paid` & `balance` attributes belong to `takhmeen` which basically keeps track of donation amount.
--   The value of the `year` attribute depends on the value of the global variable `$active_takhmeen`.
+-   The value of the `year` attribute depends on the value of the global variable `CURR_YR`.
 The user cannot change it and it will be automatically set by the developer.

 ---